Nobel Peace Prize could go to dissidents, EU, religious leaders

-OSLO The Nobel Peace Prize Committee announces its 2012 laureate on Friday with prize watchers favouring east European dissidents, the European Union itself or religious leaders working on Muslim-Christian reconciliation.
+OSLO The Nobel Peace Prize Committee announces its 2012 laureate on Friday with prize watchers favoring east European dissidents, the European Union itself or religious leaders working on Muslim-Christian reconciliation.

 "The long term trend is that the world is indeed getting more peaceful," said Geir Lundestad, the head of the Norwegian Nobel Institute.
 "Still, every year (picking the winner) is difficult."